Enhanced cooperation: Financial transaction tax

+In October 2025 the European Commission announced that it planned to withdraw the proposed directive on the FTT within six months.

+Former

+If the participation in measures adopted under the enhanced cooperation provisions ultimately extends to all member states, excluding those states with opt-outs, then they become part of the EU acquis and are no longer governed by the enhanced cooperation framework, but rather by the ordinary EU legal order.

 European Public Prosecutor

 The European Public Prosecutor's Office (EPPO) is an independent body of the European Union (EU) established under the Treaty of Lisbon between 20 of the 27 (28 at the time) member states of the EU.
-It will be based in Luxembourg alongside the European Court of Justice and the European Court of Auditors.
+It is based in Luxembourg alongside the European Court of Justice and the European Court of Auditors.
 The role of the EPPO is to investigate and prosecute fraud against the EU budget and other crimes against the EU's financial interests including fraud concerning EU funds of over €10,000 and cross-border VAT fraud cases involving damages above €10 million.
 Previously only national authorities could investigate and prosecute these crimes and could not act beyond their borders.

 The European Commission proposed a regulation for the establishment of the EPPO on 17 July 2013.
 After no consensus could be reached among all EU member states, the states which wished to participate notified the European Parliament, the Council and the commission on 3 April 2017 that they would proceed with establishing the EPPO by the use of enhanced cooperation.
 This was done under TFEU Article 86, which allows for a simplified enhanced cooperation procedure which does not require authorization from the council to proceed.
 The participating member states agreed on the legislative text to establish the EPPO on 8 June.
 On 12 October 2017 the regulation was given final approval by the 20 participating states.
 The EPPO will not have authority to begin investigating or prosecuting crimes until a decision of Commission approves this, which per the terms of the Regulation cannot take place until 3 years after the entry into force of the Regulation in November 2017.

 The Netherlands officially requested to join EPPO on 14 May 2018, which was approved by the commission on 1 August 2018.
 Malta requested to join on 14 June 2018, and their participation was approved on 7 August 2018.

 On 6 May 2021 the Commission's decision launching operations was adopted, with a starting date of 1 June 2021.

 On 5 January 2024 Poland submitted an application to join to the European Commission, which was approved on 29 February 2024.
 On 5 June 2024 Sweden notified its request to participate in the EPPO to the Council of Ministers and the EU Commission, which was approved on 16 July 2024.